The responsible administrator for this section is the Office of Residential Life. The Office of Student Affairs has approval authority.

 Rooms will be available beginning at the opening of the College in September.
 Students enrolled in both fall and spring semester may remain in College housing during Winter Recess but must notify the Office of Residential Life of their intention to remain.
 Students who are assigned to fall semester housing only must vacate their assigned room immediately after the final examination period in December.

 Students enjoy the privilege to invite guests to their assigned bedroom or suite to which they are assigned, as well as the common areas in the host’s assigned residence hall or other common areas in other halls to which the host has authorized access.
 A guest is any person who is not assigned to the bedroom or suite in which they are present.
 Therefore, a guest may be an Amherst College student who lives in another room or off-campus, or any non-student.
 All guests are limited to a maximum stay of three consecutive nights.
-The host must clear any guest’s stay with roommate(s) or suitemates as appropriate.
+The host must clear any guest’s stay with roommate(s) or suite-mates as appropriate.
 Guests who drive to campus must register their vehicles with Amherst College Police Department.
-Abuse of this policy may result in the abridgement of this privilege to host gusts for a specified period of time, or indefinitely.
+Abuse of this policy may result in the abridgment of this privilege to host guests for a specified period of time, or indefinitely.

 7.3.
 Room Assignment Change Requests